 At Sudvinbio, we have seen the profile of organic wines boom across the globe, and what was once considered a niche market has become more and more ubiquitous.
 This has been reflected in the growth of our annual trade fair, Millésime Bio, set to return in January for its 25th year with a bigger exhibitor and visitor attendance than ever before.

 The growth in the market extends to the on-trade, with bars and restaurants across the country appreciating the worth of having a selection of organic wines on their lists.
-This spike in popularity can be attributed to various factors, ranging from industry developments to changing consumer behavior.
+This spike in popularity can be attributed to various factors, ranging from industry developments to changing consumer behaviour.

 Trends in tastebuds